Update - Jan. 15, 2021

-Here is what you can expect in the fall semester:
+Here is what you can expect in the spring semester:

-- Zoom/Teams office hours with faculty and staff
+- More virtual tutoring and Zoom/Teams office hours with faculty

 - More virtual sessions available with support staff.
 Save yourself a trip to campus and contact financial aid, admissions, advising, and other support services offices to set up a Zoom or Teams virtual session to ask your questions.